aidotse/SpaceProofOfConcept/README.md

 **Open webinar transitions into invite only session**

 10.45-12.00 Collaboraton kick-off brainstorming session (on site & remote)

-12-13 LUNCH BREAK
+12.00-13.00 LUNCH BREAK
 13.00-16.30 Start of Collaboraton with free experimentation and exploration in the Egde Lab.

-13.00-13:30 Deep dive into the edge lab infrastructure and Q&A to get everybody started - Kim/Leo
+13.00-13:30 Deep dive into the edge lab infrastructure and Q&A to get everybody started

-?
-Afternoon HPE Swarm learning walkthrough
+On demand: HPE Swarm learning walkthrough
 16.30-17.30 After Work session - with **Tom and Tina from Pythomspace calling in live at 17.00**

 **Day 2**
 08.00-17.00 Collaboraton continues (By invite and application only, on site & remote)
 09.00-09.45 Tobias Edman -  Rymdstyrelsen giving a data walkthrough.
 During the day, representatives from Smartilizer, HPE, Unibap and AI Sweden will be available for brainstorming and support on Slack.

 **Day 3**
 08:00-15:00 Continuation of Collaboraton - by invite and application only (on site & remote)
 **15.00 the event opens up to the public again**
 15.00-17.00 Conclusion, wrap up and sharing of the PoC:s (open webinar)